 We are so used to having very male images of God and often very strong male images at that, but here we are offered a picture of God as a matriarchal hen gathering her chicks to safety and it is beautiful.
 But the tragedy is that these chicks are being ruled over by foxes like Herod, and we know what foxes do with chicks.

-So my prayer not only for this Lent but for the whole of my ministry here is that we shall always strive to be the people that God has called us to be and that we shall ever journey together with God the Son, towards God the Father in the power of God the Spirit.
+So, my prayer not only for this Lent but for the whole of my ministry here is that we shall always strive to be the people that God has called us to be, recognising that we are called to change from one degree of glory to another, but that we shall ever journey together with God the Son, towards God the Father in the power of God the Spirit.